 Projects will be prioritized by lowest to highest collectable rent affordable to households earning no more than 60% of Area Median Income (AMI), as enrollment is limited.
 All projects (a property or cluster or properties that are covered under one HPD and/or HDC regulatory agreement that is recorded on ACRIS) over 4 units are eligible to participate in the Program; however, if a private-site project consists of more than 2,000 units, only 2,000 units of a project will receive credits.
 The agencies reserve the right to prioritize high-need projects should program demand exceed the enrollment cap.

 To qualify for the credit, all three of the eligibility criteria must be met:

-- Rent Affordability: Average actual collectable rents (rental buildings) or maintenance fees (co-ops) for the entire project (a project is defined as all buildings covered under one ACRIS-recorded regulatory agreement or equivalent document with HPD or HDC) must be affordable to households earning up to 60% of Area Media Income (AMI), using the HPD/HDC Rent Roll Template, effective as of the date of application.
+Rent Affordability: Average actual collectable rents (rental buildings) or maintenance fees (co-ops) for the entire project (a project is defined as all buildings covered under on ACRIS-recorded regulatory agreement or equivalent document with HPD or HDC) must be affordable to households earning up to 60% of Area Median Income (AMI), using the HPD/HDC Rent Roll Template, effective as of the date of application.

 Note: For an application to be considered complete, the Applicant must complete the HPD/HDC Rent Roll Template for all buildings in the project, even the ones that are under 4 units.

-- Use Restriction: ACRIS-recorded regulatory agreement, Mitchell Lama non-dissolution rider or equivalent document with HPD and/or HDC with a minimum of 15 years remaining in its restriction period from December 6, 2023 or the date of contract execution, whichever is later:
+Use Restriction: ACRIS-recorded regulatory agreement, Mitchell-Lama non-dissolution rider or equivalent document with HPD and/or HDC with a minimum of 15 years remaining in its restriction period from December 6, 2023 or the date of contract execution, whichever is later: